dbogati4/GrainOfHope/README.md

 - *Before vs After*: side‑by‑side charts (2025‑2030) that show a baseline global GHI trend *before* and an illustrative, visibility‑scaled trend *after* your donation.
 - *Donate*: curated links to trusted organizations.
 - *About*: methodology, limitations, and sources.
-- *(Optional sections)*: real‑time hunger news, myth‑busting, and a lightweight chatbot.
+- *World Hunger News*: real‑time hunger news.
+- *Myth Busting*: Myth Vs Reality of Food Hunger.
+- *Real Time Quiz*: Quiz to test their knowledge on World Food Hunger.

 **Model at a glance**